inanna-malick/akka-streams-example/README.md

 Streams 101
 -----------
-Reactive Stream Primitives: link to reactive streams website
-- subscribers
-- producers
-- there are a few more interfaces, here's the spec: https://github.com/reactive-streams/reactive-streams/blob/v0.3/tck/src/main/resources/spec.md
-- these are live streams, materialized streams, that can process elements and exert backpressure.

-ScalaDSL
-- these are stream descriptors, that can be materialized into streams composed of reactive stream primitives.
-This is an important distinction.
+[Scala DSL](http://doc.akka.io/api/akka-stream-and-http-experimental/0.9/index.html#akka.stream.scaladsl.package): This domain specific language is used to create immutable stream descriptions that can be shared, composed, and materialized to create live streams composed of reactive stream primitives.
 - Flows: stream descriptions with an open input.
 Can be attached to a subscriber and materialized, or consumed directly with foreach.
 - Ducts: Flows, but with hanging input and output.
 Can be attached to a producer and subscriber, or appended to a flow
 - Duct is a free-floating transformation pipeline to which a subscriber and producer can be attached.
-They can be appended to eachother, or to flows, which describe producers of values
+They can be appended to each other, or to flows, which describe producers of values

+[Reactive Stream Primitives](https://github.com/reactive-streams/reactive-streams): Streams built from these primitives are live streams, that can process elements and exert backpressure.
+They are what is created when Scala DSL entities are materialized.
+- A Subscriber is a component that accepts a sequenced stream of elements provided by a Publisher.
+It can
+- A Publisher is a provider of a potentially unbounded number of sequenced elements, publishing them according to the demand received from its Subscriber(s).

 Less Naive Solution
 -------------------

 What we want is to issue requests at some regular interval.
-This will stop us from getting blocked for berzerking their servers with thousands of requests in a short amount of time.
-We're going to do this using akka's new stream library.
+This will stop us from getting blocked for berserking their servers with thousands of requests in a short amount of time.
+We're going to do this using Akka's new stream library.
 First, we will build our transformation pipeline using Ducts.
 For now, assume we have some source of Subreddit names.

 First we need a Duct[Subreddit, Comment] to turn the stream of subreddits produced by that source into a stream of comments from different subreddits.